American Anthropologist

 American Anthropologist is the flagship journal of the American Anthropological Association (AAA), published quarterly by Wiley.
 The "New Series" began in 1899 under an editorial board that included Franz Boas, Daniel G. Brinton, and John Wesley Powell.
-The current editor-in-chief is Elizabeth Chin (ArtCenter College of Design).
+The current editor-in-chief is Elizabeth Chin.
+Dána-Ain Davis and Sameena Mulla will take over as editors-in-chief in 2027.

-The journal publishes research articles from all four subfields of anthropology as well as book reviews and obituaries, and includes sections on Public Anthropologies, Multimodal Anthropologies, and World Anthropologies.
+The journal publishes research articles from all subfields of anthropology as well as book reviews and obituaries, and includes sections on Public Anthropologies, Multimodal Anthropologies, and World Anthropologies.
 The journal also maintains a website with essays, virtual issues, teaching resources, and supplementary material for print articles.